-Analyzing solubility products for the metal salts
+Calculations based on solubility products for the metal salts

 Undertaking experiments to determine the fraction of total metal present as dissolved metal at varying hardness.
 For example, for the Cu criterion (USEPA, 2007) studies were conducted to determine what fraction of the total Cu was present in the dissolved form.
 This resulted in the use of a conversion factor where dissolved copper = 0.96 x total copper being applied to all total metal data used in the Cu BLM normalizations for the Cu criteria development.
 A similar approach was used to convert total metal to dissolved metal for the derivation of the cadmium criterion (USEPA, 2016).
 The conversion factors from total to dissolved cadmium at different hardness levels were derived for acute and chronic test data, and ranged from 0.973 at 50 mg CaCO3/L, to 0.915 at 200 mg CaCO3/L hardness for Cd for acute data, and from 0.938 to 0.880 respectively for chronic studies.
 However, because most ecotoxicity data were previously reported as total recoverable Cd, these data were used and then the final criteria was converted to dissolved Cd after the SSD and normalization process using these conversion factors.

 For application of protective values for aquatic life, where monitoring data only include total metals, partition coefficients (Kp), which take metal binding to suspended particulate matter into account, have been used to estimate the dissolved concentration of metal from a measured total concentration.
 These equations apply a suspended matter–water partition coefficient (l·kg–1) and the concentration of suspended solids (kg·l-1) to calculate the dissolved metal concentration (μg·l-1).
 However, because the Kp has been found to vary by several orders of magnitude between water types, it must be determined experimentally in each particular water type.
 This limits the general applicability of the approach for converting from total to dissolved metal.
-For example, the Environment Agency of England (2009) applied these equations for zinc to both the KP value from the Zinc Risk Assessment (EU, 2010) of 110,000 l·kg-1 and using a fitted KP value from measured data from 740 samples of Scottish surface waters.
+For example, the Environment Agency of England (2009) applied these equations for zinc to both the KP value from the Zinc Risk Assessment (EU, 2010) of 110,000 l·kg-1 and using a fitted KP value (152,141 l·kg-1) from measured data from 740 samples of Scottish surface waters.
 This dataset had matched sample information including pH, suspended solids, dissolved organic carbon (DOC), total organic carbon (TOC), dissolved Zn, and total Zn.
-A comparison of the observations and predictions of dissolved zinc concentrations using the fitted KP value of 152,141 l·kg-1 is shown in Figure SI.1.
+A comparison of the observations and predictions of dissolved zinc concentrations using the fitted KP value is shown in Figure SI.1.
 The standard deviation in the predictions of dissolved Zn concentrations from total Zn concentrations shown in Fig S1 is 7.7 µg L-1.
 This means that approximately 95% of estimates of the dissolved Zn concentration will be accurate to within around 15 µg L-1 (the EQSbioavailable for zinc in the UK is 10.9 µg L-1).
 The 95th percentile of dissolved zinc concentrations in the Scottish dataset that was used here for this testing is only 11.5 µg L-1, indicating that in most cases the error will be greater than the result.
 This example highlights that conversions between total and dissolved metal concentrations are of limited reliability and will introduce a level of uncertainty into protective values derivation or any regulatory applications based on these types of data.

 Figure SI.1 Performance of predictions of dissolved Zn from total Zn freshwater data (from Environment Agency 2009).
 The line represents the optimal 1:1 agreement.